Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 design.
 One of these is when comparisons of interest are *confounded* with technical factors, such as the sample preparation batch.
-There is the canonical case of confounding when control and treatment samples are prepared in their own batches, but I also see cases of bad experiment design such as:
+There is the canonical case of confounding when control and treatment samples are prepared in their own batches, but also common are cases of bad experimental design such as:

 | condition | batch |
 |:---------:|:-----:|